-The Department of Agriculture has a major role in regulating imports of bulk grain through granting import permits, which provide commercial supply options for grain users and suppliers where there are shortfalls in domestic production.
+The Department of Agriculture, Water and the Environment has a major role in regulating imports of bulk grain through granting import permits, which provide commercial supply options for grain users and suppliers where there are shortfalls in domestic production.

 The decision to import grain is a commercial decision by the importer.
 The department's responsibility is to ensure that any imports do not compromise Australia's biosecurity status.